Architecture Overview

 Server mode starts a long-running process that:

-- Opens (or creates) a data directory with a WAL, segment files, and metadata.
+- Opens (or creates) a data directory with part files, caches, and metadata.

 - Starts the HTTP API on port 3100 (configurable).

-- Serves queries against both the memtable and on-disk segments.
+- Serves queries against on-disk and remotely tiered segments.

 A single server handles 50-100K events/sec on commodity hardware.
 Optional S3 tiering offloads older segments to object storage while keeping them queryable through a local segment cache.